-Our Sustainable Food Solutions Program research engages GMC’s undergraduate and graduate students in developing new methods of food production, processing and distribution that are less reliant on fossil fuels and other non-renewable resources, reduce the impact of our food systems on the environment, and ultimately create the foundation for a thriving and healthy agriculture.
+Our Sustainable Food Solutions Program research engages Green Mountain College (GMC)’s undergraduate and graduate students in developing new methods of food production, processing and distribution that are less reliant on fossil fuels and other non-renewable resources, reduce the impact of our food systems on the environment, and ultimately create the foundation for a thriving and healthy agriculture.
 Check out the detailed descriptions of our research projects below and check back frequently for updates and reports.

 Long Term Ecological Assessment of Low Energy Farming Systems (LEAFS)

 GMC, through the generous support of the Yavanna Foundation, has initiated a unique research program assessing the viability of three energy-efficient vegetable production systems, two of them—human-powered and draft-animal-powered—being fossil-fuel-free.

 Integrating High Tunnel Crop Production & Renewable Energy Systems